Donation Spots and Organizations in the Nashville Area

 Catholic Charities, Diocese of Nashville

-For decades, Catholic Charites of Tennessee has been serving the Middle Tennessee area through services like hunger relief, housing stability, disaster relief, family resource centers and much more.
+For decades, Catholic Charities of Tennessee has been serving the Middle Tennessee area through services like hunger relief, housing stability, disaster relief, family resource centers and much more.
 In-kind donations of household goods, books and children’s toys are always appreciated so they can continue to meet the needs of families in Nashville and surrounding areas.
 Contact their Family Collective department for more information on how best to give gently used toys or other items.
 Email [email protected] or call 615-352-3087 x-2113.

 Let us know if we missed a local place!